A modified version of the Koide formula from flavor nonets in a scalar potential model and in a Yukawaon model: Introduction

 where the new $\mathrm{SU}(3)$ flavor nonet fields $\Phi^{(a)}$ are named the ur-Yukawaons.
 Such VEV relations can be obtained from the F-flatness condition with a superpotential, e.g.~\cite{Koide:2008tr},

 where another set of nonet fields $A^{(a)}$ are introduced.
-The $W^{(\Phi)}$ part of Eq.~\eqref{eq:1-03} may contains more chiral superfields $\phi_i$ to help the stabilization of $\Phi^{(a)}$ at their VEV's.
+The $W^{(\Phi)}$ part of Eq.~\eqref{eq:1-03} may contain more chiral superfields $\phi_i$ to help the stabilization of $\Phi$'s at their VEV's.
 At an SUSY vacuum satisfying the F-flatness condition, we have

 Non-zero VEV's of $\Phi$'s and $Y$'s spontaneously break the $\mathrm{SU}(3)$ flavor symmetry in each sector, and Eq.~\eqref{eq:1-02} becomes the SM Yukawa coupling terms with the effective Yukawa coupling coefficients